🔥🔥Impassioned Marketer

 I turned away and burst into tears.
 It was the most heartbreaking moment of my life, and believe me I've unfortunately had a lot of those moments.

-I went on to eventually bring him back to his senses and soothe him.
-His mother had cancer, and part of his reaction I'm sure was a result of witnessing what he saw her go through.
-I had to explain that not everything was the same, and answer a lot of questions that he had.
+Eventually I was able to calm him down and bring him back to his senses, and to soothe him.
+His mother had just beat cancer, and part of his reaction I'm sure was a result of witnessing what he saw her go through.
+I had to explain that it wasn’t exactly the same, and answer a lot of questions that he had.

 I have spent the last 24 hours crying.
-I went home to tell his two siblings the news.
+I went home to tell his two siblings Preston and Milan the news.
 They knew something serious was going on and had spent the whole day together by each other's side.
-They were shocked when I told them, and had a million questions for me that I did my best to answer.
+They were shocked when I told them he cad Leukemia, and they had a million questions for me that I did my best to answer.

 The next morning my head was so heavy.
 I woke up and realized it was real and not a bad dream.
 I went back to sleep hoping it would go away.
 I took a shower and just when I thought I had it together I broke down seeing his room empty, the house quiet, and no wrestling matches or fighting to break up between him and his brother.
 I could not stop crying.

 This will be the new normal, and it is gut wrenching.
-My only comfort has been the words and support of my mother, some friends, and I thank god for my fiancé Lisa.
-I would be in a very dark place without her.
-She fills my soul in ways that I never could have imagined, and it all makes sense now.
+My only comfort has been the words and support of my mother, and some friends.

 This seat next to the hospital bed is a familiar place for me.
 My younger brother has had over a dozen heart surgeries since he was an infant and had a heart transplant a few years ago.
 We are "Carey Strong".

 But this....... it is Kryptonite.
+I am back at the hospital.
 I sit here alone, exhausted thinking about what is to come.
 This little guy next to me -- so innocent, so pure, so angelic.
 He is not like the rest of us in the family.
 The rest of us can summon the most nasty and aggressive fight and survival mechanisms at will.
 Sully does not have that same streak.

 He is strong, he is a fighter, but he is so pure and angelic.
 I worry about him more than the others.